Research Mentoring Opportunity for UF Doctoral Students and Postdoctoral Trainees

 Intern De’llaijah Lucas shows her certificate for completing the 2024 STRONGER program with graduate student mentor Adriana Del Pino Herrera and faculty mentor Meghan Ferrall-Fairbanks, Ph.D.

-• All actively enrolled UF doctoral students and postdoctoral trainees (any discipline, department or college) are encouraged to apply
+• All actively enrolled UF doctoral students and postdoctoral trainees engaged in cancer research (any discipline, department or college) are encouraged to apply

 • Proposals for research projects must be cancer focused